Nakasi

 Lin Sheng-hsiang (林生祥) of Labor Exchange Band has described the style as "a very rustic and urban-rooty form of music, normally with a keyboard, which has replaced the accordion, and drums accompanying the singers."
-As such, the form is a favorite of pro-labor bands and musical groups.
+The form is a favorite of pro-labor bands and musical groups.
 One of the most prominent groups, Blackhand Nakasi, is named after it.